thonkpad/bookscrapper/README.md

 To setup a virtual environment with all the project and developer dependencies installed.

-To launch the local server run: `uv run uvicorn src.api.app:app --reload` at the root of the project directory.
+* To launch the local server run: `uv run uvicorn src.api.app:app --reload` at the root of the project directory.

-Run the task scheduler with `uv run celery -A src.scheduler.scheduler worker --beat --loglevel=info`
+* Run the task scheduler with `uv run celery -A src.scheduler.scheduler worker --beat --loglevel=info`

-Optionally, you can run `source .venv/bin/activate` to enter a shell with CLI program dependencies active.
+* Optionally, you can run `source .venv/bin/activate` to enter a shell with CLI program dependencies active.

-Run tests with `uv run pytest`
+* Run tests with `uv run pytest`

+* Generate API keys with `uv run python -c "import secrets; print('API_KEY_1:', secrets.token_urlsafe(32)); print('API_KEY_2:', secrets.token_urlsafe(32))"`
+and save them to your .env file

+* The app expects a `MONGO_URL` and `REDIS_URL` environment variable for the database and schedulers respectively.